Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Label: Label requires the identity, net weight, name and address, and ingredient declaration.

 Additional: Color additives must be on the list of color additives approved for cosmetics.
-Some products (bubble bath, sunless tanning products, feminine hygiene products, for example) require mandatory warning labels.
+Some products (such as bubble bath, sunless tanning products, feminine hygiene products, for example) require mandatory warning labels.

 Drugs